I hope you’re all well and ready to greet the new year with fulfilling yarny goals and intentions.

 Thanks for joining me on my machine knitting journey!
 I hope you’ve enjoyed my review.
 What factors do you consider when judging yarns?
 What do you want to see next on the blog?
 Let me know in the comments or contact me through my site form.

+Disclaimer I purchased this yarn myself.
+All opinions are honest and my own.
 Amazon product links may be affiliate links.
 As an affiliate, I may earn a small commission at no cost to you if you choose to use my link.
 If you don’t have a local place to support, please consider supporting the site and using my link.

-…I threw all my designs in and my ‘colour madness’ to encourage and inspire knitters to go and make for themselves.
+…I threw all my designs in and my โcolour madnessโ to encourage and inspire knitters to go and make for themselves.

 Alison Dupernex